The Fan Theorem, its strong negation, and the determinacy of games: The determinacy of finite and infinite games

 \subsection{Infinitely many moves}

 We also want to consider games of infinite length.
-We imagine players $I, II$ to build together an infinite sequence $\delta$ in $\mathcal{N}$, as follows. \textit{First,} player $I$ chooses $\delta(0)$, \textit{then} player $II$ chooses $\delta(1)$, \textit{then} player $I$ chooses $\delta(2)$, and so on.
-In particular, we want to study games in which player $II$ is forced, at every one of his moves, to choose between $0$ and $1$, whereas player $I$ has, at every one of his moves, the freedom to choose an arbitrary natural number.
-This is because we hope to find sets that are $I$-determinate, and we know, from Subsubsection \ref{SSS:II}, that we may not expect to find such sets if we allow player $II$ infinitely many alternatives.
+We imagine players $I, II$ to build together an infinite sequence $\gamma$ in $\omega^\omega$, as follows. \textit{First,} player $I$ chooses $\gamma(0)$, \textit{then} player $II$ chooses $\gamma(1)$, \textit{then} player $I$ chooses $\gamma(2)$, and so on.